Shyun J. Ahn

 & Aspiring warrior-philosopher

-Commissioned in the U.S. Army as 2LT
+1LT in the U.S. Army

 shyun (dot) j (dot) ahn (at) gmail (dot) com